 States should expand the availability of affordable LTCI products to private- and public-sector employees, retirees, and their families.

-Employers (or other sponsors) who provide health insurance should offer enrollees the option of voluntarily purchasing an LTCI policy at the time when they are purchasing their health insurance.
+Employers (or other sponsors) who provide health insurance should offer enrollees the option of voluntarily purchasing an LTCI policy when purchasing their health insurance.